Harps Alive | An Chruit Bheo | Harps Leevin’

 Úna Monaghan

-Dr Úna Monaghan (Belfast) is a leading contemporary harper and composer whose work spans traditional music, experimental composition and electronic performance.
+Dr Úna Monaghan from Belfast, is a leading contemporary harper and composer whose work spans traditional music, experimental composition and electronic performance.
 Known for her bold artistic voice, she expands the sonic possibilities of the harp through technology and cross-genre collaboration.
 Her work combines strong traditional grounding with innovative approaches to sound and performance.

 Lauren Ní Néill